sup3rus3r/omnex/README.md

 ### Open Source AI Memory Layer — Index Everything, Recall Anything

+**These are not search queries.
+They are memories.**

+> *"Find the contract I signed around the time we moved."*
+> *"Show me photos with my sister from the last holiday trip."*
+> *"Pull up the authentication code I wrote last year."*
+> *"What was I working on the week before the product launch?"*

-Omnex is a self-hosted, local-first AI memory platform.
-It indexes every file type you own — documents, photos, video, audio, code — with multi-model embeddings, semantic tagging, and a natural language query engine.
-Query your entire personal data history in plain language.
+Omnex indexes every file you own — documents, photos, video, audio, code — and lets you recall any of it in plain language.
+Entirely on your hardware.
 No cloud.
 No keywords.
 No folders.
-Just memory.

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](LICENSE)
 [![GitHub Stars](https://img.shields.io/github/stars/sup3rus3r/omnex?style=social)](https://github.com/sup3rus3r/omnex/stargazers)